 None of us wants to be overweight or suffer from diabetes or obesity.
-But every time you eat food produced by the industrial junk food makers you let them hijack your brain chemistry.
+But every time we eat food produced by the industrial junk food makers we are letting them hijack our brain chemistry.
 Trust me, they know what they’re doing and these foods are manufactured in a way to get the maximum response from your brain.

 Breaking The Junk Food Habit

 Research shows that the more junk food and fast food you eat, the more you will crave them.
 With repetition, the habit becomes stronger and stronger.
 The opposite also holds true.
 If you start cutting back on how often you eat the stuff, the cravings will gradually diminish.